The Many Meanings Behind the Shamrock

 An icon of Saint Patrick holding the shamrock

 The shamrock is ingrained in Irish culture due to its association with St. Patrick – the patron saint of Ireland.
-Legends recount how St. Patrick used the three petals of the shamrock to teach the Trinity to Celtic pagans.
-This is why pictures of Saint Patrick depict him driving the snakes out of Ireland with a cross in one hand and a sprig of shamrocks in the other.
+Legends recount how St. Patrick used the three petals to teach the Trinity to Celtic pagans.
+Pictures of Saint Patrick depict him driving the snakes out of Ireland with a cross and a sprig of shamrocks.

-However, the number three was believed to have magical properties long before the Saint’s arrival and it is a recurring theme throughout Celtic folklore (na seanchaí).
+However, the number three was believed to have magical properties long before the Saint’s arrival.
+It’s a recurring theme throughout Celtic folklore (na seanchaĂ).
 Consequently, the three petals of the shamrock were considered to be imbued with bring good luck.

 ASymbol of Ireland

 The shamrock has been used as a national symbol since the 18th century due to its association with Ireland’s patron saint – St. Patrick.
-It was around this time that the shamrock began to change from a symbol purely associated with St. Patrick to an Irish national symbol when it became an emblem for revolutionary nationalist groups.
+It was around this time that the iconic Irish plant began to change from a symbol purely associated with St. Patrick to an Irish national symbol when it became an emblem for revolutionary nationalist groups.

 Ambassador Thomas Kiernan of Ireland presents a bowl of Irish shamrock to President John F Kennedy in 1961.